-DIO2 is referred to as "rs225014".
-The normal/wild-type allele (no defect) is 'T'.
-The 'C' allele is the mutation; it reduces T4 to T3 conversion, and raises rT3 when active.
-(Note: Some labs may use 'A' as the notation for the mutation - but this is not the standard nomenclature).
+This is referred to as "rs225014".
+The normal/wild-type allele (no defect) is 'T' (or 'A').
+The 'C' (or 'G') allele is the mutation (abnormal); it reduces T4 to T3 conversion, and raises rT3 when active.
+See Note A below regarding Regenerus Labs.

 As briefly mentioned earlier, the results of testing show both copies of the gene - one from the person's mother and one from the person's father.
 If both allele's show no defect, there is no mutation at all.
 If one of them is a mutation, the person is said to be heterozygous for the defect, i.e. they have one copy.
 This is likely to impair the quality of the deiodinase enzymes (but not definitely).
 If both allele's have the mutation, the person is said to be homozygous for the defect and the chance of the deiodinase enzymes being impaired is higher and the consequence can be more severe.

 So, for instance if you were looking for DIO2, you would search for 'rs225014' then look at the results there.
 'TT' would mean you had no defect inherited from either parent.
 'TC' or 'CT' would mean one parent gave you the defect and one did not (you are heterozygous for the defect).
 'CC' would mean that you have both defective genes (you are homozygous, but as mentioned some labs may use 'A' instead of 'C').